phuctm97/ntast/README.md

 transformations, and writing to Notion.
 It has a set of utilities to transform between ntast syntax trees and Notion API schemas.

-ntast relates to [unified] and unified-based projects in that it can be used throughout their ecosystems.

 ntast relates to [JavaScript] in that it has an ecosystem of utilities for working with compliant syntax trees in JavaScript.
 However, ntast is not limited to JavaScript and can be used in other programming languages.